Social protection of the business manager

 In operation for 2 years or more

-The income taken into account for the calculation of the contributions corresponds to the income that the officer declares for the calculating your income tax (IR) before the application of abatements and tax exemptions.
-In other words, it is:
+The income taken into account for the calculation of contributions corresponds to the income that the officer declares for the calculation of his income tax (IR) before the application of abatements and tax exemptions.
+In other words, the amounts are:

-- Remuneration (business subject to IS) or Industrial and Commercial Benefits (BIC) (IR business).
+• Remuneration (business subject to IS) or industrial and commercial benefits (BIC) (business subject to IR).

-- Dividends, for the fraction that exceeds 10% of the share capital held by the director
+• Dividends, for the fraction exceeding 10% of the share capital held by the director

-- Amounts collected under an incentive or participation agreement for the business
+• Amounts collected under an incentive or profit-sharing agreement for the business

-- Premiums paid under group insurance policies (e.g. job loss, retirement and supplementary pension)
+• Premiums paid under group insurance contracts (e.g. job loss, retirement and supplementary pension)

-- Optional top-up contributions paid by the manager (e.g. insurance and occupational diseases)
+• Optional top-up contributions paid by the manager (e.g. accident at work insurance and occupational diseases)

-- Replacement income unrelated to long-term illness (LTD) (e.g.: per diem (IJ) maternity, paternity or sickness).
+• Replacement income unrelated to long-term illness (LTD) (e.g.: daily allowances (IJ) maternity, paternity or sickness).

 One flat-rate abatement from 26% is then applied to that income.